cyniphile/rosalind/blog-post/blog-post.md

 def transcribe_dna_to_rna_np(s: str) -> str:
     return str(np.char.replace(s, "T", "U"))  # type: ignore
 ```
-I also set up some seperate benchmarks of the Rust functions called directly in Rust, no Python of PyO3 involved.
+I also set up some separate benchmarks of the Rust functions called directly in Rust, no Python of PyO3 involved.
 ![](2021-11-09-18-22-16.png)

 The python builtin `.replace` function is actually the fastest by far, over twice as fast as my Rust function and the Rust `.replace` builtin.

-This sort of makes sense since python's `.replace` is actually just [a highly optimized C function](https://github.com/python/cpython/blob/main/Objects/stringlib/replace.h), though it's still surprising that the Rust `.replace` built-in is so slow [^2].
+This sort of makes sense since Python's `.replace` is actually just [a highly optimized C function](https://github.com/python/cpython/blob/main/Objects/stringlib/replace.h), though it's still surprising that the Rust `.replace` built-in is so slow [^2].

 The same ranking holds true over different sizes of data, though numpy seems to eventually overcome some fixed initialization overhead.
 ![](2021-11-09-17-27-36.png)